danghuynhdaty/MVC5/OnlineShop/Assets/Admin/bower_components/chart.js/docs/03-Radar-Chart.md

 #### .addData( valuesArray, label )

-Calling `addData(valuesArray, label)` on your Chart instance passing an array of values for each dataset, along with a label for those points.
+Calling `addData(valuesArray, label)` on your Chart instance passing an array of values for each dataset, aint with a label for those points.

 ```javascript
 // The values array passed into addData should be one for each dataset in the chart